ari1337an/tensorify/src/PROJECT_STRUCTURE.md

       - `TeamDialog.tsx` - Dialog for team/organization management with member controls.
       - `DraftWorkflowDialog.tsx` - Dialog for creating and managing draft workflows.
       - `ExportDialog.tsx` - Dialog for displaying generated code with copy functionality.
+      - `ExportDialog.module.css` - CSS module for the export dialog styling.
+      - `ShareDialog.tsx` - Dialog for sharing projects and workflows with other users.
       - `index.ts` - Export file for dialog components.
   - `_hooks/` - Custom React hooks for enterprise feature functionality.
     - `use-mobile.ts` - Hook for detecting mobile viewport and responsive behavior.